Karl Bauman

-Karl Yanovich Bauman (Карл Янович Бауман, Kārlis Baumanis; August 29, 1892 – October 14, 1937) was a Latvian-born Soviet politician and functionary of the Communist Party of the Soviet Union.
+Karl Yanovich Bauman (Карл Янович Бауман, Kārlis Baumanis; August 29, 1892 – October 14, 1937) was a Latvian-born Soviet politician and Communist Party functionary.

 Early years

 He was born in Viļķene Parish, Kreis Wolmar, Governorate of Livonia, Russian Empire to the family of a Latvian peasant; his father died while he was still young.

 After the revolution of 1905, he joined the Latvian Social Democratic Workers' Party (LSDSP), known at the time as the "Social-Democracy of the Latvian Territory", in 1907.
 He studied at the agricultural school in Pskov, but in 1908 he was arrested for illegal political activity and imprisoned.
 He also conducted illegal political work in Lemzale, Kyiv, and Saratov.
-He studied at the Kyiv Commercial Institute (1913-1916).
+He studied at the Kyiv Commercial Institute (1913–1916).

 Soviet career

 He participated in the October Revolution of 1917 in Kyiv.
-From December 14, 1920 to May 9, 1923 he was the executive secretary of the Kursk gubernatorial committee of the Russian Communist Party (Bolsheviks) ("RCP(b)").
+From December 14, 1920, to May 9, 1923, he was the executive secretary of the Kursk gubernatorial committee of the Russian Communist Party (Bolsheviks) ("RCP(b)").
 He was also the chair of the Kursk provincial trade union council during this period.

-In 1923-1924, he was deputy head of the Organizational and Instructor Department of the Central Committee of the RCP(b).
-In 1928 he was head of the Department for Rural Work of the Central Committee of the RCP(b), now named the All-Union Communist Party of Bolsheviks.
-He was one of the most zealous supporters of collectivization by any means.
+In 1923–1924, he was deputy head of the Organizational and Instructor Department of the Central Committee of the RCP(b).
+From September 1924, he was deputy head of the organisation department of the Moscow regional communist party, which at that time was controlled by Nikolai Uglanov.
+He was a member of the Central Committee of the Communist Party of the Soviet Union, from 1925 until 1937.

-From April 11, 1928 to February 4, 1932, he was a member of the Organizational Bureau of the Central Committee of the All-Union Communist Party of Bolsheviks; from April 29, 1929 to February 4, 1932 he was also Secretary of the Central Committee.
-During this time, from April 29, 1929 to June 26, 1930 he was a candidate member of the Politburo.
-He also was the first secretary of the Moscow Provincial Committee, then the Regional Committee of the All-Union Communist Party of Bolsheviks.
-In 1931-1934 he was the first secretary of the Central Asian Bureau of the Central Committee of the All-Union Communist Party of Bolsheviks.

-Bauman joined the Central Committee elected by the 17th Congress of the All-Union Communist Party (Bolsheviks) in 1934.
-In 1934-1937, he was the head of the Department of Scientific and Technical Inventions and Discoveries of the Central Committee of the All-Union Communist Party of Bolsheviks and the Planning, Financial and Trade Department of the Central Committee of the All-Union Communist Party of Bolsheviks.